Insulation in ski gloves

 The different options and their effectiveness:

 Cotton - Terrible.
-When it comes to insulation it's best to never use cotton as an insulator due to the reality that when it gets wet, it stays wet - and cold.
+When it comes to insulation it's best to never use cotton as an insulator.
+When it gets wet, it stays wet - and cold.

 Wool - Decent.
 Wool is a bit heavy, and breathes significantly less than modern synthetic materials.
 It stays warm when wet but it drys slowly.

 Goose Down- Excellent when it's dry.
 Natural goose down feathers are warmer than synthetics per ounce of weight, but their loftiness is often too warm, lacks breathability, and decreases dexterity.
-Your hand feels like they're floating in there - which can be really good, really bad or somewhere in between.
+Your hands feels like they're floating in there - which can be really good, really bad or somewhere in between.
 Lofty insulation for your gloves is great when it's brutal cold, or when you require less dexterity.
+Compressing loft decreases warmth (gripping ski poles).

 Lofty synthetics (Primaloft® and others) – Good all-around when dexterity is not as important.
 Loftier synthetics are not as warm as down by weight, but they're more breathable, water resistant and stay warm when wet.
 Similar to lofty natural down feathers, these synthetics are often too warm, lack breathability (compared to less lofty synthetics), and they decrease dexterity.
-Your hand feels like they're floating in there - which can be really good, really bad or somewhere in between.
+Your hands feels like they're floating in there - which can be really good, really bad or somewhere in between.
+Also, warmth may be compromised when compressed, like gripping ski poles, climbing tools, etc...

-"Thin" synthetic insulation (Thinsulate™, Thermolite®, Breathefil™)- The best all-around insulation for most days.
+"Thin" synthetic insulation (Thinsulate™, Thermolite®, Breathefil™) - The best all-around insulation for most days and most conditions.
 For general everyday use in skiing and snowboarding, I prefer less lofty insulation like Breathefil™ or Thinsulate™ because it is really warm for its lack of loftiness, so you are not sacrificing grip and dexterity for warmth, or vice versa.

 How much insulation in ski gloves?

-The amount of insulation is usually measured by its weight in grams.
+The amount of insulation is usually measured by its weight in grams (per square meter).
+The amount and warmth will vary depending on type of insulation.

-Best for warm days and spring skiing condition:
+Best for warm days and spring skiing condition ("Thin" style insulation):

 Anything under 100 grams is for warmer days, 30+ degrees F, or for those whose hands are always warm (hot hands people).